-Such convective removal should result in surface uplift of a few kilometres (e.g. Bird 1979; England & Houseman 1989; Molnar et al. 1993), followed by eventual extension, as is observed in several mountain ranges (Houseman & Molnar 1997).
+Such convective removal should result in surface uplift of a few kilometers [e.g., Bird, 1979; England and Houseman, 1989; Molnar, England, and Martinod, 1993], followed by eventual extension, as is observed in several mountain ranges [Houseman and Molnar, 1997].
 The replacement of cold mantle lithosphere by hot asthenosphere should also cause melting of portions of the remaining mantle lithosphere, causing volcanism and possibly regional metamorphism.
-Trace element isotopic analysis of volcanism in previously thickened areas suggests that this volcanism is produced by the melting of continental lithosphere, not asthenosphere (e.g. Fitton et al. 1991; Turner et al. 1996).
+Trace element isotopic analysis of volcanism in previously thickened areas suggests that this volcanism is produced by the melting of continental lithosphere, not asthenosphere [e.g., Fitton, James, and Leeman, 1991; Turner et al., 1996].
 This evidence is not consistent with some models that produce rapid surface uplift such as complete delamination of mantle lithosphere or mechanical thickening that does not yield instability.
-It is, however, consistent with significant, but not complete, removal of the mantle lithosphere by convective erosion, a process that we have shown to be associated with previous mechanical thickening of the mantle lithosphere.
+It is, however, consistent with significant, but not complete, removal of the mantle lithosphere by convective erosion, a processes that we have shown to be associated with previous mechanical thickening of the mantle lithosphere.